Personal health budget (PHB)

 1. What is a Personal Health Budget?

 A Personal Health Budget (PHB) is an amount of money to support someone’s health and wellbeing needs, which is planned and agreed between them and their health team.
 PHBs give people more choice, control and flexibility over the support they receive.
+In North East London (City & Hackney), PHBs are being used to support people to work towards an identified mental health recovery goal.
+PHBs can be used to buy an item, service, or membership that isn’t available through existing statutory or community support.

 Each PHB request should start with personalised care and support planning, where the person works with their clinician to decide what will help them to be well and stay well.
-Once the mental health recovery goals are identified, they plan what is needed to achieve the goals.
+Once the mental health recovery goals are identified, they plan what is needed to achieve the goal.
 One of the options available is a PHB.

 For specific ELFT guidance please check here.